Skip to main content

 Applicants who choose this route may not apply to any other medical school accredited by the Liaison Committee on Medical Education (LCME) prior to the EDP admissions decision.

-If you are accepted by the Committee on Admissions through this process, you must attend Saint Louis University School of Medicine and not apply elsewhere.
-If you are not accepted by the Committee as an early decision candidate, you will be considered as a regular candidate and can apply to other schools after Oct.
+If the committee accepts you on admissions through this process, you must attend Saint Louis University School of Medicine and not apply elsewhere.
+If the committee does not accept you as an early decision candidate, you will be considered as a regular candidate and can apply to other schools after Oct.
 1. Only applicants with exceptional credentials should pursue the Early Decision Program.

 Notification